Useful Information

 When competing in Senior Competition Junior players may play 2 grades below their Junior personal grading, for example, A Res graded Junior player may play B Grade Senior level.
 Please note the Senior Match Committee will monitor such players to ensure that they are not strengthening the team.

-Match results are to be entered on line by the Home Club by 5:30 p.m.on the Tuesday following the match.
+Match results for weekend Juniors are to be entered on line by the Home Club by 7:00 p.m. on the Monday and for Senior results by 5:30 p.m. on the Tuesday following all home and away matches up to round 13.

 For last round, and for Semi and Preliminary Finals match results must be entered by 8 p.m. on the Sunday on the weekend, to assist with preparation of finals draws.